danthegoodman1/raftd/README.md

 Implementing the following endpoints is the most important and involved part of integration.
 But as you'll see, it's quite trivial to do.

-All requests are POST requests, using `content-type: application/json` if JSON, otherwise it will be `content-type: application/octet-stream` (unknown bytes format).
+All requests are POST requests using one of the following possible `content-type` header values:
+- `application/json` if JSON
+- `application/octet-stream` if unknown bytes (e.g. relayed raftd `/read` body, recovering from a snapshot)
+- not present if there is no body

 All requests additionally provide the following headers:
 - `raftd-node-id` - The node ID as a string